-- Physical (anthropometric, biomechanical) as well as mental capacities of the human are discussed, and tables of reference data are supplied
+- Includes discussions of the physical (anthropometric, biomechanical) and mental capacities of the human, along with tables of reference data

-- Managerial recommendations are derived as well as engineering ones, covering aspects of ergonomics relevant across the project
+- Provides both managerial and engineering recommendations, covering aspects of ergonomics that are relevant across the project

 Researchers and postgraduates in engineering fields, particularly industrial, manufacturing, aerospace, and automotive